CaptainO5/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Recreation of the paper "A Sentimental Education: Sentiment Analysis Using Subjectivity  Summarization Based on Minimum Cuts" by Bo Pang and Lillian Lee.
+Recreation of the paper "Thumbs up?
+Sentiment Classification using Machine Learning Techniques" by Bo Pang and Lillian Lee.

 ### Approach